Artificial confidence: How LLMs undermine executive thinking

 Professor of Strategy and Organization at IMD

-Bettina Büchel has been Professor of Strategy and Organization at IMD since 2000.
+Bettina Büchel was a Professor of Strategy and Organization at IMD.
 Her research topics include strategy implementation, new business development, strategic alliances, and change management.
-She is Program Director of the Strategy Execution and Change Management open programs, as well as teaching on the flagship Orchestrating Winning Performance (OWP) program.
+She was a former Program Director of the Strategy Execution and Change Management open programs, as well as teaching on the flagship Orchestrating Winning Performance (OWP) program.

 Transformation and Learning Manager at IMD